Blueberry Ginger Paloma

 • Lime juice.
 Fresh-squeezed is a must!
 I love the tartness this adds, but it's not strictly necessary.
 You can omit it if you're looking for a shortcut.

 • Agave.
 Optional; you can add this for people who prefer a sweeter drink.
-Keep in mind that the ginger beer will have some sweetness too though.
+Keep in mind that the ginger beer will have some sweetness too.

 • Fresh and/or frozen blueberries for garnish.
-Use frozen if you want them to release their purple color into the drink as described above.
+Use frozen if you want them to release their purple color into the drink, use fresh for a prettier finish, or (best of all!) use both.

 Closing Thoughts

-If you've never had a paloma before, you're in for a big treat!
+If you've never had a paloma before, you're in for a treat.
 It's really a delightful cocktail, and adding in blueberries and ginger makes it even more wonderful.
-Cheers!
+The balance in this drink of bitter grapefruit, sweet blueberries, tart lime, and cozy ginger beer is lovely and surprisingly versatile.
+Plus the color of this blueberry paloma is just so special.

 Share It!